Notgnoshi/trumperator/README.md

 ## TODO

-* Given a trained model, generate a number of tweets
 * Given a bunch of generated tweets, score them somehow (online poll?)
   * Grammar checker (NLTK has a grammar parser)
   * Second neural network